ml-archive/guidelines/README.md

 ProTip: Use BuildConfig.DEBUG to turn it off on debug builds because its debug output is infuriatingly annoying and it stackthraces all over the place.

+#### HockeyApp integration
+Are you feeling hockey? punk!?.
+We ALWAYS integrate hockey (even though its kindda lame).
+Remember to differentiate your initialization based on the BuildConfig.DEBUG flag.
+In debug mode you want the crash submission dialog as well as the update check.
+On release builds on the other hand you want silently uploaded (sneaky) crash reports and no update checking. (yo, use nstack b)